 You may be asked to restart your PC.
-Then press Y and press Enter. when Pc restart this will scan your pc for Hard disk Errors and It will fix problems automatically.
+Then press Y and press Enter. when the PC is restart this will scan your pc for Hard disk Errors and It will fix problems automatically.
 Now on Next Start check there is no more Blue Screen Error.

 Perform System Restore

-You might get this error again even if you managed to fix this issue once. but there are few Precautions and Steps that you can take to avoid these errors again in the Future.
+You might get this error again even if you managed to fix this issue once. but there are a few Precautions and Steps that you can take to avoid these errors again in the future.